 However, reception conditions are offered by OFII in a specific region where the asylum seeker is required to reside.
 Following the 2018 reform, allocation to a specific region can be conducted even if the applicant is not offered an accommodation place.
 Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
 Freedom of movement is therefore restricted to a region defined by OFII.
 In practice, these new measures are only applicable since January 2021 following the publication of a new national reception scheme.
-However, the Ministry of Interior the ensured that this regional assignment would only be applied as long as accommodation is secured; and this commitment was respected in practice in 2021
+However, the Ministry of Interior has ensured that this regional assignment would only be applied as long as accommodation is secured; and this commitment was respected in practice in 2021

 The national reception scheme assigns a reception centre or a region to asylum seekers, taking into account as much as possible the vulnerability assessment made by OFII and the general situation of the asylum seeker.
 The assignment to a reception centre is an informal decision, meaning that no administrative act is issued to asylum seeker.
 Therefore it cannot be appealed.

 Persons may have to move from emergency facilities, possibly to a transit centre (CAES) to finally settle in a regular reception centre (gradually progressing to more stable housing).

 Article L.744-2 Ceseda, as amended by Article 13 Law n.
 2018-778 of 10 September 2018.